nonfx/codepipes-ci-cd-modules/scripts/container-load/README.md

     target_name: sonar-scanner-cli
 ```

-This will push the DockerHub image sonar-scanner-cli up to ECR and GCR with tag latest, 4 and 4.8.
+This will push the DockerHub image sonar-scanner-cli up to ECR and GCR (Artifact Registry) with tag latest, 4 and 4.8.

 Requirements: